stefan-hoeck/idris2-tutorial/src/Appendices/Neovim.md

 maybe2 x f (Just y) = ?maybe2_rhs_1
 ```

-Idris is also capable of coming up with a complete function
+Idris is also sometimes capable of coming up with complete function
 implementation based on a functions type.
 For this to work well
 in practice, the number of possible implementations satisfying
 the type checker must be pretty small.
 As an example, here is
 function `zipWith` for vectors.
-You might not yet have heard
+You might not have heard
-about vectors: They will be introduced in the chapter about
+about vectors yet: They will be introduced in the chapter about
 [dependent types](../Tutorial/Dependent.md).
 You can still give
-this a go.
-Just move the cursor on the line declaring `zipWithV`,
+this a go to check out its effect.
+Just move the cursor on the
-enter `<LocalLeader>gd` and select the first option.
-This will
+line declaring `zipWithV`, enter `<LocalLeader>gd` and select the first option.
-automatically generate the whole function body including
+This will automatically generate the whole function body including
 case splits and implementations.

 ```idris